liaoyanqing666/PubMedQA_LLM_Evaluation/README.md

 3. **vllm outputs are not strictly reproducible**

-   Due to vllm’s internal mechanisms, the same model may not produce identical outputs across runs (even when randomness is disabled), especially when evaluated on multiple GPUs.
-This behavior is inherent to vllm.
-Turning off multiprocessing may help, but the current code does not provide such options.
-Future updates may explore solutions; PRs are welcome.
+   Due to vllm’s internal design, the same model may produce slightly different outputs or evaluation results across different runs (even when various randomness-control methods are applied).
+This effect is more pronounced when using multiple GPUs.
+This behavior is inherent to vllm and cannot be completely avoided.
+It may be partially mitigated by disabling multiprocessing or similar approaches, but such options are not currently provided in this codebase.
+Contributions and PRs are welcome.

 ---